Instructors/Staff

 SSD engages in a collaborative process that is responsive to the needs of each individual as advised by the Americans with Disabilities Amendments Act of 2008 (ADAAA).
 During a Welcome Meeting, the student communicates their lived-experience and any academic barriers they face to their SSD coordinator.
 The coordinator will then follow the department’s process to explore the disability-related accommodation requests made by the student.
 During the exploration process, SSD will evaluate the unique attributes and requirements of the course, program, or activity.
 Course modifications, auxiliary aids, or services that are ineffective or constitute a fundamental alteration will not be reasonable and therefore will not meet the ADA and Section 504’s minimal standards.

-• Faculty will still receive an email alerting them to approved accommodations for students in their courses, but they will be required to log in to Accommodate to view Accommodation Letters for students.
+• Instructors associated with the course will receive an email alerting them when a new accommodation letter is received from a student and will log in to Accommodate to view Accommodation Letters for students.

-• GSI's who are officially designated as "instructors" in University systems for the course will have access to Accommodate to view Accommodation Letters.
-When logging into the system, GSI's should select "Faculty" in order to access information for the course.
+• GSI/Course Coordinators who are officially associated with the course, regardless of role, will have access to Accommodate to view Accommodation Letters.
+When logging into the system and prompted, GSI's should select "Faculty/Staff" in order to access information for the course.

-Faculty and staff can learn more about Accommodate through our online tutorials, scheduling a meeting with a training specialist, or reaching out to our office directly at [email protected] or 734-763-3000.
+Instructors and staff can learn more about Accommodate through our online tutorials, scheduling a meeting with a coordinator, or reaching out to our office directly at [email protected] or 734-763-3000.

 Services for Students with Disabilities recommends the following syllabus statement: